benjamink/ansible-helloworld/ansible_workflow.md

     $ kitchen converge && kitchen verify

 The above two commands will re-provision the instance(s) with the newly changed Ansible code followed by uploading & running all the ServerSpec tests again.
 This process is repeated while various aspects of the role are developed.
 The best practice is to work on tiny chunks of functionality at a time.
 Each chunk starts with a test followed by the logic to satisfy the test followed by a commit.

+Be sure to commit new changes often with meaningful commit messages.
+Also be sure to merge in the upstream `master` branch often to ensure that conflicts are being caught & fixed early (it is recommended that `master` be merged into the development branch daily at a minimum):

+    $ git merge master

+### Completing development

+When development is complete & all tests are passing as expected, all of the kitchen VMs or containers should be destroyed (stopped).
+This is done with the following command:

+    $ kitchen destroy

+It is also possible to destroy/stop just the specific instance desired by providing the instance name to kitchen:

+    $ kitchen destroy default-centos-71

+Since changes may have been merged into the `master` branch that this feature branch was created from it is important to merge in any upstream changes before requesting that the new development branch be merged into `master`:

+    $ git merge master new_feature

+Finally push all commits to `new_feature` back to version control before requesting a review & to be merged back into `master`:

+    $ git push origin new_feature

 # Troubleshooting